pypeit/PypeIt/doc/pypit_file.rst

 Line by line
 ============

+This section describes the various sections of a .pypit file.
-This section will instruct you on how to build a .pypit PYPIT file from scratch.
+In principle, you can use the following descirption to build a .pypit file from scratch.
 This is **not** recommended.
 The following documentation is mainly for guiding modifications to an existing PYPIT file.